krpsh123/proxydockersock/README.md

     --show_acl             show acl for --to_user and exit --no_acl               disable acl
     --no_add_all_labels    tell this_daemon not to add any of his own labels.
-        By default, labels are added when creating a container, image, volume, or network.
+        By default, labels are added when creating a container, volume, or network.
 ```

 # Install